Timely diagnosis of cancer,

 This process can be achieved through the incorporation of endothelial progenitor cells (EPCs) into the endothelial tube of novel blood capillaries.

 Based on several observations, the circulating levels of these cells are associated with the severity of the given disease.
 In line with that, enumeration of EPCs can help to assess disease progression, prognosis and therapeutic efficacy.

 This angiogenesis related project has been successfully completed laying down the principles of developing a detection method for enumeration circulating EPCs.

-ID: INNO_08_KM-KLABIN08 (INNOCSEKK_PLUSZ) (NKFIH – ETH Zürich)
+Grant: INNO_08_KM-KLABIN08 (INNOCSEKK_PLUSZ) (NKFIH – ETH Zürich)